This guide explains what has changed, why real estate is under regulatory scrutiny, and what your agency must do now to avoid enforcement action.

 Individuals must be able to access and correct their information.
 Penalty notices can apply for failures to comply.

-What agencies should do now
+What real estate agencies should do now

 Immediate (0-3 months)